 Students will be enrolled by faculty into courses in Examsoft.
 This will provide the student with access to the appropriate exams in their courses.
-The student will receive notification by the faculty 12-24 hours prior to any exam notifying the student to download the exam to their device for testing the following day.
+The student will receive notification by the faculty 24 hours prior to any scheduled exam notifying the student to download the exam to their device for testing the following day.
 It is expected that this exam download will be done prior to the start of the exam.
-Students testing on College computers will be expected to arrive 15 minutes early in order to download the exam.
+Students testing on College computers will be expected to arrive 15 minutes before the scheduled start of the exam in order to download the exam.
 No additional time for testing will be provided for students who have not completed this process.

+College computers/tablets will be provided for students who cannot reasonably provide their own electronic device.
 Should a student be unable to provide their own device for testing for unexpected reasons (i.e. damage, loss, or theft), faculty will provide an alternate computer for the student to use for the exam.
 The alternate computer could be in a different testing room.
 Faculty will then enable an additional download for the exam for that student, if needed.
+The College is responsible for downloading Examplify to any College computers/tablets which may be used to administer exams.